Sing in a Tell School of Music Choir!

 Here’s what you do:

-- Read the concert schedule and abbreviated syllabus provided below to make sure you can commit to a choral ensemble and perform on the Fall concert dates (Sunday, 11/6; Friday thru Sunday, 12/2-12/4).
+- Read the abbreviated syllabus and concert schedule provided above.
+Be sure you can commit to a choral ensemble and perform on the Spring concert dates (Sunday, 2/26; Saturday, 4/29).

 - Sign up for a 10-minute audition slot that is convenient for you.
 Auditions will be held in person.
 Please consider a time within the following blocks, if possible: